sundowndev/dorkgen/README.md

 ## Current status

-Version 1 is ongoing but the API is still instable. **For now, only Google is supported**, *v1.3* will introduce support for other search engines as well as a new design pattern.
+Version 1 is ongoing but the API is still unstable. **For now, only Google is supported**, *v1.3* will introduce support for other search engines as well as a new design pattern.

 ## Install